Horse Sense and Survival Tours

 Reserve Your Place!

-1. Contact the Harkers Island Visitor Center at 252-728-2250 ext.
+Option 1: Contact the Harkers Island Visitor Center at 252-728-2250 ext.
 "0".
 We will send you essential trip information, answer your questions and take your reservation for the program.
-There is no charge for the walking tour.
-There is a charge for the ferry, see below for ferry ticket prices.

 2. Contact Island Express Ferry Services to reserve your space on the ferry.

-Horse Sense and Survivals Tours have TWO departure locations.
+Horse Sense and Survivals Tours have two departure locations.
 Double check which departure location your tour is using!
-It will be either from the Harkers Island Visitor Center, (GPS: 1800 Island Rd, Harkers Island, NC 28531) or the Beaufort Visitor Information Center located in the Beaufort Town Hall (701 Front St., Beaufort, NC 28516).
+It will be either from the Harkers Island Visitor Center, (GPS: 1800 Island Rd, Harkers Island, NC 28531) or in front of Beaufort Town Hall (701 Front St., Beaufort, NC 28516).

 • On Harkers Island, parking in the Harkers Island Visitor Center lot is free.